-Our annual maintenance programme totals £28.911 million of which £10.682 million a year is funded from borrowing plus a £3.000 million allocation from the Government's Schools Condition Grant received for schools and the grant received from Government for highways maintenance of £15.229 million.
+Our annual maintenance programme totals £28.511 million of which £10.282 million a year is funded from borrowing plus up to a maximum of £3.000 million from the Government's Schools Condition Grant received for schools and the grant received from Government for highways maintenance of £15.229 million.
 The split of this annual maintenance allocation between Services, including schools' elements, but not containing £2.000 million delegated to members for their areas, is shown below.